kavia-common/two-player-tic-tac-toe-web-app-41181-41190/tic_tac_toe_frontend/README.md

 These variants help avoid resource-related terminations (exit code 137) by reducing overhead and preventing manual kills.
 If port 3000 is occupied in CI, set `REACT_APP_PORT` to a free port.

-Health check:
+### Health check

 - A static health endpoint is served at `/healthz` (served from `public/healthz`, body "OK").
 After starting, verify readiness with `npm run healthcheck` (expects HTTP 200 on /healthz).
 The healthcheck targets 127.0.0.1 by default.
 - If you interrupt the server with Ctrl+C, the process may exit with code 130; this is expected and not a build failure.

-Browserslist:
-- To update the Browserslist DB locally, run: `npx update-browserslist-db@latest`

-Deprecation warnings:
+### Deprecation warnings

 - Webpack dev server middleware warnings about `onBeforeSetupMiddleware`/`onAfterSetupMiddleware` are benign with `react-scripts@5.x` and do not affect functionality.
 They can be ignored in CI.
+Future migration would use `setupMiddlewares`, but this is not required for functionality.

+### Browserslist

+- To update the Browserslist DB locally, run: `npx update-browserslist-db@latest`

-Webpack dev server binding note:
+### Webpack dev server binding note

 - The dev server binds to 0.0.0.0 intentionally for containerized environments.
 Access via http://localhost:3000 from the host or the provided container URL.

 ## OpenAI Chatbot (Optional)